Deji Karim: Jacksonville Jaguars

 Karim was selected by the Jacksonville Jaguars with the 180th overall pick in the sixth round of the 2010 NFL draft.

-In July 2010, Karim signed a 4-year $1.9 million deal with the Jaguars.
-During the 2010 season, Karim was used primarily as a returner and was the Jaguars 3rd running back on the depth chart.
+In July 2010, Karim signed a four-year, $1.9 million contract with the Jaguars.
+During the 2010 season, Karim was used primarily as a returner and was the Jaguars' third running back on the depth chart.
 Karim had 50 kick returns and averaged 25 yards per return.
-On limited carries he produced 160 Yards during his rookie season.
+On limited carries he produced 160 yards during his rookie season.

 On April 27, 2012, Karim was released by the Jaguars.

-Indianapolis Colts (first stint)
+Indianapolis Colts

 On April 30, 2012, Karim was claimed off waivers by the Indianapolis Colts.
-On December 30, 2012, Karim returned a kick off 101 yards for a touchdown against the Houston Texans.
+On December 30, Karim returned a kick off 101 yards for a touchdown against the Houston Texans.

 Houston Texans

 On May 15, 2013, Karim signed with the Houston Texans.
-On September 1, 2013, Karim was cut from the final roster of the Texans.
-On October 28, 2013 Karim signed with Houston Texans once again due to an injuries to Arian Foster and Ben Tate.
+On September 1, Karim was cut from the final roster of the Texans.
+On October 28, Karim re-signed with Texans once again due to an injuries to Arian Foster and Ben Tate.

 Indianapolis Colts (second stint)

-On August 17, 2014, Karim agreed to terms with the Colts.
+On August 17, 2014, Karim agreed to terms with the Indianapolis Colts.
 He was placed on injured reserve on August 26 with an undisclosed injury.
-On September 2, 2014, he was released by the Colts with an injury settlement.
+On September 2, Karim was released by the Colts with an injury settlement.